Southeast Asia Explorer

-No visit to Thailand is complete without experiencing the idyllic beaches of the infamous Thai islands.
-At the southern end of Thailand, you will visit two of Thailand’s most stunning islands – Ko Tao and Koh Phangan.
-Soak up the atmosphere in the beach towns, explore the rural inland island or just kick back and soak up the sun, sea and sand on one of the many paradise beaches!
+No visit to Thailand is complete without experiencing the idyllic beaches of the famous Thai islands.
+Koh Tao is one of the most popular islands for backpackers and it is no surprise - soak up the atmosphere in the beach towns, explore the rural inland island or just kick back and soak up the sun, sea and sand on one of the many paradise beaches!

 Week 7: Southern Vietnam